-767. A leading question may not be asked of a witness on direct examination except in the sound discretion of the judge where, under special circumstances, it appears that the interests of justice require it.
+767. A leading question may not be asked of a witness on direct examination except in the discretion of the judge where, under special circumstances, it appears that the interests of justice require it, but a leading question may be asked of a witness on cross-examination.